itthinx/affiliates-woocommerce-light/readme.txt

 == Upgrade Notice ==

 = 1.3.1 =
-* This release has been tested with WordPress 4.6.1 and provides an internal improvement for translations.
+* This release has been tested with WordPress 4.7, adds the Spanish translation and provides an internal improvement for translations.